Grifsar/100-days-of-code/log.md

 **Thoughts:** I'm into astronomy so the Nasa apis seemed like a good one to work with.
 I'll admit it feels a little put the api key in the repo like this.
 I may need refresh myself on the best ways to protect an api in javascript.
 It was also good to get practice with using the `${js code here}` syntax as that was introduced after I first learned web development

 **Link to work:** See project2 folder

+### Day 4: June 27, 2022

+**Today's Progress**: Added a date picker and set a range to it for the photo of the day function.
+I also started working on a random date function

+**Thoughts:** Adding the date picker went fairly smoothly, but the random date function is taking a little bit longer.
+I do think it's a good exercise in working with dates, especially because I'm trying to limit it to the same range as the date picker to avoid invalid images

+**Link to work:** See project2 folder